 Sadly, vulnerable nursing home residents are victimized by staff members, other residents, and visitors.
 If you or a loved one have been subject to abuse or neglect while residing in a nursing home, your rights have been violated.
-A nursing home abuse and neglect lawyer in Marion may be able to help you recover compensation for any damages you incurred due to the abuse.
+A Marion nursing home abuse and neglect lawyer may be able to help you recover compensation for any damages you incurred due to the abuse.

 Elder Abuse Takes Many Forms

 The Office for Victims of Crime defines elder abuse as any intentional or negligent action that directly or indirectly harms a senior citizen.
 Elder abuse is often perpetrated by trusted individuals who are in a position of trust or power over the victim.
 This could be a caretaker, family member, or another legal guardian.

 Elder abuse can occur in any environment, though nursing home abuse and neglect are one of the more common forms of elder abuse.
 Other common types of elder abuse include:

 - Physical abuse

 Contact Our Firm Today